 - Deciding whether to drop your child off at school or let him or her take the bus may be considered routine.
 However, determining where your child will go to school is not.

 Overall, legal custody involves atypical decision-making about a child’s health, education, and welfare.
 In all but extreme cases, joint legal custody is preferred according to New Jersey precedent.

 If parents share joint legal custody, they must make these non-routine decisions together.
 As a result, underlying any joint legal custody award is a presumption that the parents will be able to come to terms in making important life decisions for their children.
 If one parent makes such a decision without consulting the other, the non-included parent can file a motion for relief in court.
 For example, if one parent signs a child up for football when the other parent is opposed to the physical risks involved, the opposed parent can file a motion to prevent the child from participating and to caution the other parent against making additional one-sided non-routine decisions in the future.

+If child abuse figures into the equation, e.g., sole legal custody may be awarded to the non-abusive parent.
 In sole custody situations, the parent without legal custody must respect the custodial parent’s decisions, and must seek the custodial parent’s consent prior to undertaking any non-routine activities with the child.
 In the event of a disagreement, either parent can seek relief by filing a motion with the court.

 Residential Custody in New Jersey